maziac/DeZog/documentation/Usage.md

     - "zsim": Use the internal simulator.
 See [Internal Z80 Simulator](#the-internal-z80-simulator).
     - "zrcp": Use ZEsarUX through the ZRCP (ZEsarUX Remote Control Protocol) via a socket.
 See [ZEsarUX](#zesarux).
     - "cspect": Use of CSpect emulator with the DeZog plugin.
 See [CSpect](#cspect).
     - "zxnext": Use a (USB-) serial connection connected to the UART of the ZX Next.
-See [Serial Interface](#serial-interface).
+See [ZX Next / Serial Interface](#zx-next--serial-interface).
 - sjasmplus (or z80asm or z88dk): The assembled configuration.
 An array of list files.
 Typically it includes only one.
 But if you e.g. have a list file also for the ROM area you can add it here.
 Please have a look at the [Listfile](#listfile) section.